lwang-astro/PeTar/README.md

 Please download these two codes and put in the same directory where the _PeTar_ directory exist, in order to successfully compile the code.

 ### Environment:
 To successfully compile the code, the C++ compiler (e.g. gcc, icpc) needs the support of the C++11 standard.
 To use SSE/BSE package, a Fortran (77) compiler (e.g. gfortran) is needed and should be possile to provide API to c++ code (Currently ifort is not supported yet).
 The MPI compiler (e.g. mpic++) is required to use MPI.
 NVIDIA GPU and CUDA compiler is required to use GPU acceleration.
-The SIMD support is designed for the GNU and Intel compilers and is not tested using other compilers.
-Thus the GNU or Intel compilers are suggested to use.
+The SIMD support is designed for the GNU and Intel compilers.
+It is not tested for other compilers, thus the GNU or Intel compilers are suggested to use.

 ### Make:
-Onces _FPDS_ and _SDAR_ are available, in the root directoy, use
+Once _FPDS_ and _SDAR_ are available, in the root directoy, use
 ```
 ./configure
 ```